oharaandrew314/TrustGrapher/readme.txt

     Revision 44
 Event injection and removal works
-The log table now shows by defualt, and its setting is saved in the TrustGrapher properties file PlaybackPanel buttons now update properly after selecting event in log table Increased stability of log table
+The log table now shows by default, and its setting is saved in the TrustGrapher properties file PlaybackPanel buttons now update properly after selecting event in log table Increased stability of log table
-Simulation is paused after the graph is started or reset You can no longer remove the start event from the log table Fixed a new bug where the playbackPanel would dissapear after chaging viewer tabs
+Simulation is paused after the graph is started or reset You can no longer remove the start event from the log table Fixed a new bug where the playbackPanel would disappear after changing viewer tabs

+    Revision 45
+The log list panel is now sized appropriately
+Fixed a bug where a new event was not added to the correct spot in the timeline Fixed a bug where the algortihm check box did not work as intended.
+This was only noticable when existing algorithms were loaded
+FastForward works again
+Scrubbing the playbackSlider works again
+The playbackSlider now shows tick marks and labels

 --------------------------------------------------------------------------------